Kemonozume: Characters

 His will was apparently strong enough to keep his mind and defeat his former friend.
 But he later awoke and believed he had lost control and killed many students, along with Harumi.
 Wrapped with guilt of his apparent deeds, he has arms cut off and wears prosthetics.
 He was well respected by all the members and students of the Kifūken.
 And while he wanted Toshihiko to lead the Kifūken; he ultimately told his son to do what made him happy.

 He was killed by what he thought was his wife, Harumi.
-While it is believed a Shokujinki and placed the blame on Yuka, though there was no proof.
+While it is believed that Shokujinki placed the blame on Yuka, there was no proof.
 When it is revealed at the end that Ōba had used his Kemonozume to take shapes, it is most likely he used his to take Harumi's form and killed Jūzō; himself.